 - 2 months before moving your office – communication and planning the logistics

 - 1 month before the date – office equipment and furniture preparation

 - 2 weeks before the relocation – data and network security by relocation

 Many companies consider their office move during the summer as it is usually not a busy time for their business.
 Whether you plan an office relocation because your company is growing, expanding globally, looking for working space with modern technical infrastructure, or you try to optimize your fixed costs, it has to go as smoothly as possible.

+To achieve this, you should plan, manage and communicate the move ahead of time.
 A useful tool is a checklist with all necessary actions and important information to consider and the timeline to follow.
 It will help you not to forget details, that you can miss trying to see the big picture and at the end, it is too late to include.
 With a checklist in front, you can be sure that the office relocation process will run cohesively.